org-metaeffekt/metaeffekt-bom-essentials/README.md

 Substructures or details of a Software Asset are Software Artifacts or just Artifacts.

+### Software Components

+Software Components group Software Artifacts into a logical unit.
+Often these artifacts have consistent characteristics.

 #### Software Bill of Materials (SBOM)

 A human- or machine-readable BOM lists Software Artifacts providing details on one or more Software Assets.